tijko/QuikQl/README.md

 A simple wrapper for sqlite3.

-This was made as an educational project to learn about deploying custom python modules and database operations.
-Having later learned about [sqlalchemy](http://www.sqlalchemy.org/) which is all that Quikql is and much more, would have been the way to go if not for only learning purposes.
-Nevertheless it was still helpful educationally and practically for deploying a quick and lightweight database module.
+This was made as an educational project to learn about deploying custom python modules as well as basic database operations.
+Having later learned about [sqlalchemy](http://www.sqlalchemy.org/) as an Object-Relational Mapping which is all that Quikql is and much more, would have been the way to go if not for only learning purposes.
+Nevertheless it was still helpful educationally and practically for deploying a quick and lightweight database ORM module.

 With Quikql you can create and operate on databases using sqlite3 without the need to manually input the database command strings, create connections, deal